salesforce/pytorch-qrnn/README.md

 This repository contains a PyTorch implementation of [Salesforce Research](https://einstein.ai/)'s [Quasi-Recurrent Neural Networks](https://arxiv.org/abs/1611.01576) paper.

-The QRNN provides similar accuracy to the LSTM but can be betwen 2 and 17 times faster than the highly optimized NVIDIA cuDNN LSTM implementation depending on the use case.
+The QRNN provides similar accuracy to the LSTM but can be between 2 and 17 times faster than the highly optimized NVIDIA cuDNN LSTM implementation depending on the use case.

 To install, simply run: